How to Make Tomato Sauce {Optional Canning Instructions}

 Then, when you have time to finish the sauce, just thaw and proceed with the recipe.

 - Roma: Roma tomatoes are a classic choice for making tomato sauce.
-They have a dense, meaty texture and a rich flavor, making them perfect for cooking down into a thick sauce.
+Their dense, meaty texture and rich flavor make them perfect for cooking down into a thick sauce.

 - San Marzano: Use San Marzano tomatoes, an Italian variety of paste tomatoes often used to make tomato sauce.
 They have a sweet, slightly tangy flavor and are known for their thin skin, which makes them easy to peel.